Geowan/alx-low_level_programming/0x00-hello_world/README.md

+Alx tasks on 0x00.
+C - Hello, World with the following scripts

 Script 0-preprocessor runs a C file through the preprocessor and save the result into another file.

 Script 1-compiler compiles a C file but does not link.